Table of Contents Show

 If you’re thinking of having baked potatoes as a side dish, then here are some of the options for you:

 You can either bake the sweet potatoes or roast them.
-Spruce it up with garlic, diced onion, salt, pepper, red bell pepper, black beans, cooked corn, cilantro, sour cream, butter, and some other vegetables.
-These sweet potato salads make for a great side dish cuisine and the main dish.
+Spruce it up with garlic, diced onion, salt, pepper, red bell pepper, black beans, cooked corn, cilantro, sour cream, butter, and other vegetables.
+These sweet potato salads are a great side dish and main dish.

 It doesn’t end here, the list goes on and on!
 Depending on your mood, whip up new recipes.